clarkzor/snRNA-seq/README.md

-# Xenopus tropicalis Single-Cell and Multiomic Analysis
+# Xenopus tropicalis Single-Nucleus(Cell) and Multiomic Analysis

 This repository contains analysis workflows for **early gastrula-stage *Xenopus tropicalis*** single-cell and multiomic sequencing data.
 The repository is organized into two complementary analysis branches: